ianisforis/pay-tech-create-payment/README.md

 - Form validation with user-friendly error messages
 - Responsive web interface using Thymeleaf templates

+## Validation

+- Basic validation is performed directly on the form to prevent obvious input mistakes, such as zero or negative amounts.
+- If the entered amount exceeds `1,000,000,000`, an error page will be displayed.
+- Idempotency is enforced: if you attempt to reprocess the same payment after reaching the PayTech process payment page (e.g., by clicking the browser's "Back" button and trying to pay again), you will receive an error.

 ## Requirements

 - Java 21 or higher